hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 ## Layer Rules

-Some things in wayland are not windows, but layers.
-That includes for example most launchers, your status bar or wallpaper.
+Some things in Wayland are not windows, but layers.
+That includes, for example: app launchers, status bars, or wallpapers.

 Those have specific rules separate from windows: